-Level 1: The first level is the simplest form of certification, with compliance requirements limited to the one section that relates to existing ESC content - Environmental Management plus the general Governance requirements for all certifications and the use of responsibly sourced steel.
-Level 1 is approved by the GBCA as equivalent to compliance under the ESC, which will be superseded by the more comprehensive SSA certification pathway.
+Level 1: The first level is the simplest form of certification, with compliance requirements limited to the Governance credits, Environmental Management, WHS and sourcing responsible steel.
+Level 1 is approved by the GBCA as equivalent to compliances under the previous ESC.
 Level 1 certification does not meet the RPV benchmarks for a 'Good Practice product' or 'Best Practice product' under the RPF.
-However, may be used in combination with other certifications to help build upon a products RPV.
+However, it may be used in combination with other certifications to help build upon a products RPV.